 Why we need it

-The information is either needed to fulfil your request or to enable us to provide you with a more personalised service.
-You don’t have to disclose any of this information to browse our site.
-However, if you choose to withhold requested information, we may not be able to provide you with certain services.
+Some information is either needed to fulfil your request or to enable us to provide you with a more personalised service.
+You don't have to disclose any of this information to browse our website.
+However, if you choose to withhold any requested information, we may not be able to provide you with some services.

 We have a number of lawful reasons that mean we can use your personal information.
 One of these is something called 'legitimate interests'.
 Broadly speaking Legitimate Interests means we can process your personal information if: